Yasshhh12/WeatherWave/README.md

 # WeatherWave
-This is a Web-based to check whether.
+This is a Web-based application to check whether.